Arcus-3d/arcedit/README.md

 ## Usage:

-yagv [file.gcode]
-* Hold left mouse button and pan to rotate part.
-* Hold middle mouse button and pan to switch layers.
-* Hold right mouse button and pan to playback extrusion for the current layer
-* Scroll mousewheel to zoom.
-* Press Control R to reload source file.

-## Instructions

-Modify
-Generate gcode using the velocity extrusion patched version of Slic3r.
+* Generate gcode using the velocity extrusion patched version of Slic3r for Machinekit.
+* Edit config.cfg and setup your filament color RGB values.
+* Load the resulting gcode in your favorite text editor.
-Add the initial extrusion weights somewhere near the top M163 S1 P0;
+* Add the starting filament weights somewhere near the top of your file:
+  *  M163 S1 P0
-  M163 S2 P0
+  *  M163 S2 P0
-  M163 S3 P0
+  *  M163 S3 P0
-  M163 S4 P0
+  *  M163 S4 P0
-  M163 S5 P100
+  *  M163 S5 P100
-Load the resulting gcode in your favorite text editor.
-Launch yagv: [file.gcode]
+* Execute: arviewer [file.gcode]
+* Locate the next point you wish to change the color at by line number.
+* Add the appropriate filament weights at that line number in source file and save
+* Press R in arviewer to reload the gcode and see the results.

 ## Issues:

 * Panning for close inspection not yet supported.
 * Designed with Slic3r output in mind, may not support other slicing programs (suggestions/patches welcome).
-* Some gcodes unsupported, in particular:
+* Many gcodes unsupported, in particular:
   * G20: Set Units to Inches (usage unknown)
   * Arcs (G2 & G3 ?)